evevision/evevision/README.md

 Steps:
 1. Clone (or extract ZIP of) repo to a local directory.
-2. Inside the `fb` directory, run `build.ps1` to generate the flatbuffer schema files.
+2. Inside the `fb` directory, run `build.ps1` to generate and copy the flatbuffer schema files.
 3. Inside the `evevision` directory, run `yarn install`.
-4. Open `/overlay-dll/overlay.vcxproj` in Visual Studio and build the project.
+4. Inside the `overlay-dll` directory, run `build.ps1` to build the overlay DLL.
 5. Run `yarn dev` inside `/evevision` to start the app in development.
 Use `yarn package-win` to build a packaged executable, which will be output at `/evevision/release/EveVision VERSION.exe`.
 Please ensure Sentry is disabled if you package the app so we don't receive false error reports!

 If you want to make changes to overlay-node or hooker and test them, you should use yarn link.
 Otherwise, you'll need to reinstall the package every time a change is made, since yarn just copies it over otherwise.
 You need to run `node-gyp rebuild` to compile the changes.